-An abundance of Florida home lawns are experiencing an outbreak of turfgrass disease with symptoms including yellowing grass blades, brown roots and dying grass.
-This is especially prevalent in Floratam St. Augustine home lawns, which is one of the most popular grass types found throughout Florida yards.
-However, LVN can s till affect other St. Augustine grasses.
-After genome (genetic) testing, researchers have found many samples to contain a viral disease that causes the decline in turfgrass health and eventually death called Lethal Viral Necrosis (LVN).
+Many Florida home lawns are experiencing an outbreak of a viral turfgrass disease that can destroy entire lawns and sometimes those surrounding it within three years of infection or less.
+This is especially prevalent in Floratam St. Augustine home lawns, which is the most popular grass type found throughout South Florida yards.
+The disease was first verified in Palm Beach County in 2014.
+However, it has now spread throughout South Florida and continues to expand into other regions of the state.
+After genome (genetic) testing, researchers have found the problem is a viral condition that causes the decline in turfgrass health and eventually death called Lethal Viral Necrosis (LVN).

-LVN outbreaks start as another disease: Sugarcane Mosaic Virus (SCMV).
-SCMV has the capability to infect various grass types including St. Augustine grass, zoysia, bermuda grass, some paspalum varieties, certain breeds of crabgrass, crop grasses or maize, but it only progresses to Lethal Viral Necrosis (LVN) in Floratam St. Augustine, which can be detrimental to an entire lawn.
-Symptoms of SCMV are a yellow, mosaic-looking pattern.
+It’s important to note that LVN outbreaks starts from a disease: mosaic disease caused by Sugarcane Mosaic Virus (SCMV).
+SCMV has the capability to infect various grass types including but not limited to St. Augustine, zoysia and bermuda grass cultivars.
+SCMV also has the capability to infect some paspalum varieties, certain breeds of crabgrass, crop grasses or maize, but so far it only progresses to Lethal Viral Necrosis (LVN) in Floratam St. Augustine.
+Other grass types like the ones listed can be infected by SCMV but do not develop LVN.

 What is Lethal Viral Necrosis?

-LVN is a viral disease that infects the leaves and roots in Floratam St. Augustine.
-Symptoms include the yellowing of grass blades that create a mosaic-like pattern that becomes necrotic over time.
+LVN is a systemic viral condition that infects the leaves and roots in Floratam St. Augustine.
+Symptoms include the yellowing of grass blades that create a mosaic-like pattern and become necrotic over time.
 According to the University of Florida’s Institute of Food and Agricultural Sciences, LVN symptoms look like “blotchy and streaky patterns of yellow and green color.
 In fact, turfgrass tends to have broken yellow streaks running between the veins on an otherwise green blade.”
-These symptoms will eventually spread and lead to the death of turfgrass, which has the potential to destroy an entire front and backyard.
+These symptoms will eventually cause Floratam St. Augustine grass blades to turn brown, spread and lead to the early death of the turfgrass.

-What’s the difference between Lethal Viral Necrosis and Sugarcane Mosaic Virus?
+What’s the difference between Lethal Viral Necrosis and Mosaic Disease?

-Both LVN and SCMV are viral diseases, so typical fungicide applications for fungal diseases don’t have the capability to treat it.
-That being said, viral diseases are not all that common in comparison to fungal diseases like dollar spot, large or brown patch, fairy ring, etc. Below are two images demonstrating what SCMV looks like compared to LVN.
+Both LVN and mosaic disease are initiated by a virus, so typical fungicide applications for fungal diseases don’t have the capability to treat it.
+With that being said, viral diseases are not all that common in comparison to fungal diseases like dollar spot, large or brown patch, fairy ring, etc. Below are two images demonstrating what mosaic disease looks like compared to LVN.
+LVN always starts out with mosaic symptoms: blotchy and streaky patterns of yellow and green color.
+Overtime, mosaic typically progresses to LVN in Floratam as grass blades turn brown and die, or become necrotic, while other varieties continue to have mild mosaic symptoms.

-Pictured above: Sugarcane Mosaic Virus (SCMV) in St. Augustine grass.
+Pictured above: Mosaic disease in St. Augustine grass.

 Pictured above: Lethal Viral Necrosis (LVN) in Floratam St. Augustine grass.